 Commencing a Pension after Preservation Age

 When you reach Preservation Age you have the option of commencing a Pension Income Stream from your SMSF.
 A Pension simply means that periodically (e.g. each month or other period you nominate) cash is transferred from your SMSF Bank Account to your Personal Bank Account to fund your living expenses.
 There are two types of Pensions you can start in an SMSF namely an "Account Based Pension" (commenced when "Retired" or over 65) and a "Transition to Retirement Pension" (commenced when NOT "Retired" and aged between Preservation Age and 64).
-For more on Pensions click here.
+For more information on Pensions, please click here.

 Generally, you must reach preservation age before you can access your super.
 Use the following table to work out your preservation age.